-Within the ECN, the SCA co-operates and (seeks to) share information according to the "Best Practices on Co-operation between EU National Competition Authorities in Merger Review" (adopted by the EU Merger Working Group, 8 November 2011), available on the SCA’s website.
+Within the ECN, the SCA co-operates and (seeks to) share information according to the "Best Practices on Co-operation between EU National Competition Authorities in Merger Review" (adopted by the EU Merger Working Group, 8 November 2011), which is available on the SCA’s website.
 The ECN authorities exchange the existence of a notification and certain non-confidential information within its network.
 If it is beneficial for the handling of multi-jurisdictional cases, the parties are also urged to grant waivers regarding confidential information.

 The SCA’s decision to block a concentration can be appealed to the Patent and Market Court, whose judgment may be appealed to the Patent and Market Court of Appeal.

-If a decision is appealed to the Patent and Market Court, the court has six months to render a judgment from the date the case was lodged with the court.
-If the judgment from the Patent and Market Court is appealed to the Patent and Market Court of Appeal, that court has another three months to render a judgment calculated from the last day to appeal the judgment of the Patent and Market Court.
+If a decision is appealed to the Patent and Market Court, the Court has six months to render a judgment from the date the case was lodged with the Court.
+If the judgment from the Patent and Market Court is appealed to the Patent and Market Court of Appeal, that Court has another three months to render a judgment calculated from the last day to appeal the judgment of the Patent and Market Court.

 Third parties cannot appeal a clearance decision.

 In 2014, "stop the clock" was introduced in the Act.
-Accordingly, the SCA can now (like many other competition authorities) stop the legal time limits in the event that the parties do not provide a timely response to requests for information and/or to provide incorrect information.
+Accordingly, the SCA can now (like many other competition authorities) stop the legal time limits in the event that the parties do not provide a timely response to requests for information and/or provide incorrect information.